-The Council's commitment to community engagement
+2 The Council's commitment to community engagement

-- 8. The community can be involved in all areas of the planning processes, including the preparation and examination of development plan documents, the preparation of supplementary planning documents, and the consideration of planning applications. - 9.
+- 8. The community can be involved in all areas of the planning processes, including the preparation and examination of development plan documents, the preparation of supplementary planning documents and the consideration of planning applications. - 9.
 When preparing development plan documents and supplementary planning documents, the Council maintains an up-to-date consultation database so that those who would like to be informed of the progress of documents are directly consulted at the important stages of consultation.
-Draft development plan documents may be sent for comments to the specific and general consultation bodies listed in The Town and Country Planning (Planning) (England) Regulations 2012 (as amended) and The Neighbourhood Planning (General) Regulations 2012 (as amended).
-These regulations require the Council, as the local planning authority, to decide which of these stakeholders might be appropriate to consult during the consultation period and for their views to be taken into account.
+Draft development plan documents may be sent for comments to the specific and general consultation bodies listed in The Town and Country Planning (Planning)(England) Regulations 2012, (as amended) and The Neighbourhood Planning (General) Regulations 2012, (as amended).
+These regulations require the Council, as the local planning authority, to decide which of these stakeholders might be appropriate to consult during the consultation period and for their views to be taken into account. - 10.
+In accordance with this SCI, when notifying the community about the receipt of planning applications, the Council will ensure there is appropriate publicity to enable the public to comment on proposals.
+The list of key stakeholders to whom planning applications may be sent for comments is set out in The Town and Country Planning (Development Management Procedure) (England) Order 2015, (as amended).
+Applications for listed building consent or conservation area consent are governed by The Planning (Listed Buildings and Conservation Areas) Regulations 1990, (as amended).
+These regulations require the Council, as the Local Planning Authority, to decide which of these might be the appropriate bodies to consult during the consultation period and for their views to be taken into account.